open-cem/open-cem/OpenCEM/README.md

 The Open Customer Energy Manager (OpenCEM) is a project to demonstrate the functionality of SmartgridReady within a fully working energy manager.
 The energy manager includes some example controllers required to control typical installations with pv plants, heat pumps, ev-chargers, boilers, etc.

-For a detailed documentation of the Open Customer Energy Manager refer to the folder "Documentation"
+For a detailed documentation of the Open Customer Energy Manager refer to the folder [Documentation](./Documentation).

 ## 2) Code and Libraries